JeschkeLab/DeerLab/docsrc/source/examples/example_tikhonovbasic.rst

 .. _example_parameterfreefit:

 **********************************************************************************
-Basic fit of a 4-pulse DEER signal with a parameter-free distribution
+Basic fit of a 4-pulse DEER signal with a non-parametric distribution
 **********************************************************************************

 .. literalinclude:: ../../../examples/DL_tikhonovbasic.m